 Survivorship Care Plan

 The LIFE Program features a personal risk adapted visit with Anisha Patel, MSN, RN, APN, OCN, a specialized advanced practice oncology nurse in the Kellogg Cancer Center.
-Available face to face in the Kellogg Cancer Center or virtually through NorthShore’s telehealth program, this encounter involves developing and discussing a customized Survivorship Care Plan, which is tailored to each cancer survivor as a unique individual and includes education regarding cancer diagnostic and treatment summary, follow-up and surveillance guidelines, long-term and late-effects of cancer treatments, healthy lifestyle practice recommendations and directed navigation to health professional services and survivorship resources at the time of the visit.
+Available face to face in the Kellogg Cancer Center or virtually through NorthShore’s telehealth program, this encounter involves developing and discussing a customized Survivorship Care Plan tailored to each cancer survivor as a unique individual.
+During the visit, patients receive information regarding their cancer diagnostic and treatment summary, follow-up and surveillance guidelines, long-term and late-effects of cancer treatments and healthy lifestyle practice recommendations.
+Additionally, the program provides directed navigation to health professional services and survivorship resources at the time of the visit.
 Importantly, individualized consultation referrals are available for primary care, genetics, rehabilitation medicine integrative medicine oncology nutritional services, cardio-oncology, psychosocial services and smoking cessation.
 Integrated into NorthShore’s electronic medical record system, the Survivorship Care Plan Program can easily be accessed via our patient portal: NorthShoreConnect.

-An important aspect of the LIFE program is the Myra Rubenstein Weis Survivorship 101 Seminar: Thrivership!
-This educational workshop and resource series is available to the community at-large and is free of charge.
-Taught by NorthShore’s health professional survivorship experts, the seminars cover major topics regarding cancer survivorship and promotes the acquisition of skills to understand, select and navigate community-based survivor resources.
-The topics in the series, including nutrition, fitness, self-esteem, sexual intimacy, cognitive function, genetics, insurance and employment with a focus on the survivorship perspective.
+An important aspect of the LIFE program is the Myra Rubenstein Weis Survivorship 101 Seminars: Thrivership!
+These educational workshops are available to the community at-large and are free of charge.
+Taught by NorthShore’s health professional survivorship experts, the seminars cover major topics regarding cancer survivorship and promote the acquisition of skills to understand, select and navigate community-based survivor resources.
+The topics in the series, including nutrition, fitness, self-esteem, sexual intimacy, cognitive function, genetics, rehabilitation, insurance and employment, have a focus on the survivorship perspective.
 The “Evening of Survivorship Programs” are held in-person and virtually at NorthShore hospitals and through Northshore’s Health Professional Expert Speakers’ Collaborative with the Cancer Wellness Center and other regional venues.
 The seminars may also be presented during NorthShore’s cancer support groups.